Camp-Kesem-at-the-Claremont-Colleges/campkesemclaremont.us/_posts/2017-06-12-newsletter.markdown

             <span class="caption text-muted">Hayley Burke</span>
         </div>
     </div>
     <p>The Claremont Chapter would like to welcome three new members to our advisory board!
-Sara Adler is a member of the Scripps Community.
-Gretchen Edwalds-Gilbert is a professor at Keck.
-Amy Marcus Newhall is the Dean of Students at Scripps.</p>
+Sara Adler is a Professor of Italian Studies at Scripps College.
+Gretchen Edwalds-Gilbert is an Associate Professor of Biology at Scripps College.
+Amy Marcus Newhall is a Professor of Psychology and Vice President of Academic Affairs and Dean of Faculty at Scripps College.
+We're extremely lucky to have them all on board!</p>
     <p>We especially want to thank <strong>Stevella Lopez</strong> for being extremely active and supportive throughout the school year!
 Stevella has helped us with most of our on-campus fundraisers by providing extra supplies and even a helping hand.
 Thank you so much for the helping our chapter succeed!
 We would love for more people to become advisory board members!
 Please contact <a href="claremont@campkesem.org">claremont@campkesem.org</a> if you would like to support Camp Kesem at the Claremont Colleges!</p>
 </section>